sonyarouje/ad-b2c-pinger/README.md

 Azure function hosted in Consumption plan will take some time to startup, if its not used for some time.
 This phenomenon is called [cold start](https://azure.microsoft.com/en-in/blog/understanding-serverless-cold-start/).

-One way of keeping the function warm is by pinging http triggered end point in a periodic interval or can use other hosting plan like Premium, etc.
+One way of keeping the function warm is by pinging the http triggered end point in a periodic interval or can use other hosting plan like Premium, etc.

 We can use Azure logic apps to ping an end point in periodic interval but one short coming I could see with Logic app, is to call an [Azure AD B2C](https://azure.microsoft.com/en-in/services/active-directory-b2c/) authenticated end point.